johannesbottcher/titlepageExamples/README.md

 # Examples of LaTeX title pages

-Some titlepages done in LaTeX.
+Some titlepages done in LaTeX, a png preview is available for some of them.
+Click on *view Code* on mobile devices to get the list of files.

 Those are mere examples, there is no warranty that the code will work for your projects or that the code is in any form *correct*.
 Use it at your own risk and with some common sense.
 All examples are self-contained and ready to compile.
 In most examples, the documentclass can be changed if needed.
 Special requirements will be noted in comments.
 There is absolutely no naming scheme, names will mostly consist of animal names.
 If you decide to use one of the examples as a base for your own titlepage, please leave a link to the example in your tex-code.

 -------